-The Full Audioengine P4 Review: Are These Speakers Worth It?(Last Updated On: December 30, 2017) Audioengine makes some inexpensive speakers that look absolutely stunning.
+The Full Audioengine P4 Review(Last Updated On: October 2, 2018) Audioengine makes some inexpensive speakers that look absolutely stunning.
 The cross of design between modern and vintage meets beautifully in a way that is not often seen.
 However, looks aren’t everything.

 The P4s are one of two passive speaker options that Audioengine offers, being the smaller of the pair.
 The 4-inch woofer won’t provide a full range of frequencies, but it will provide solid sonic performance if paired with the right amp.
 Looks and sound, these speakers are a great option at a great price.

 |Recommended Power||10-125W per channel|